Leinadj/leinadj.github.io/_posts/2024-01-22-Prediction Intervals for Time Series.md

 1. Training data $\{(x_i, y_i)\}_{i=1}^T$
 2. Our prediction (forecasting) algorithm $A$
 3. The significance level $\alpha$ for the coverage we desire
 4. An aggregation function $\phi$.
-I will replace the $\phi$ symbol in the following using the abbrevation $agg$ for simplicty.
-The aggregation function is simply a function that aggregates mutliple scalar values into one, such as, the mean, the median, or something else.
+I will replace the $\phi$ symbol in the following using the abbreviation $agg$ for simplicity.
+The aggregation function is simply a function that aggregates multiple scalar values into one, such as, the mean, the median, or something else.
 Usually, we just take the mean
-5. Another hyperarameter for the conformal prediction algorithm is the batch size $s$, that we use to split our training data into subsets.
+5. Another hyperparameter for the conformal prediction algorithm is the batch size $s$, that we use to split our training data into subsets.
 6. Where would we be without some test data (or new data in a productive setting) that was NOT used for training our prediction algorithm.
 $\{(x_t, y_t)\}_{t=T+1}^{T+T_1}$.
 Timestep $t$ is not part of the timesteps in our training data $T$.
-Of course, we do not immediately know $y_t$, but we will use the targret value $y_t$ of our new data point $t$ for creating future intervals.
+Of course, we do not immediately know $y_t$, but we will use the target value $y_t$ of our new data point $t$ for creating future intervals.
 Any why is that you might think: We do not know $y_t$ of a new sample immediately, because this is what the whole prediction is about :) We want to predict this target value.

 So we have everything in place, the data we need, the prediction algorithm we selected, the hyperparameter values for the conformal prediction algorithm and some new data that we want to compute prediction intervals for.